alexrf45/Kali-Custom-Docker/README.md

 ##

-UPDATE 2021-09-30:
+UPDATE 2021-10-15:
- - Project is stable.
-I will not be making any updates for the time being due to other studies.
+ - I made a few small changes to the aliases and updated packages.